CECSpecialistI/CECSpecialistI/README.md

         * ACRL Rare Books and Manuscripts Section (RBMS) vocabularies (RBMSCV)
         * Getty Art & Architecture Thesaurus (AAT)
         * Homosaurus
-* Contribute headings to the national authority file and Library of Congress Classification through Name Authority Cooperative Program (NACO) and Subject Authority Cooperative Program (SACO) (independent on personal name headings)
+* Contribute headings to the National Authority File and Library of Congress Classification through Name Authority Cooperative Program (NACO) and Subject Authority Cooperative Program (SACO) (independent on personal name headings)
 * Participate in the PCC Monographic Bibliographic Record Cooperative Program (BIBCO) by authorizing, creating, and enhancing full-level BIBCO records in OCLC Connexion
 * Participate in OCLC Member Merge program to merge duplicate records for print and electronic books and maps in the OCLC Connexion environment; train others at UW Libraries to do the same
 * Contribute to the UW Libraries and the profession through productive service in professional associations, consortial activities, and University Libraries committees and task forces

-### Project Manager: MARC21 to [LRM/RDA/RDF Mapping Project](https://github.com/uwlib-cams/MARC2RDA), University of Washington Libraries
+### Project Supervisor: MARC21 to [LRM/RDA/RDF Mapping Project](https://github.com/uwlib-cams/MARC2RDA), University of Washington Libraries
 * 2021-Present
 * Coordinate international effort to create a robust mapping and corresponding conversion tool between the MARC21 Bibliographic standard and LRM/RDA/RDF
 * Facilitate weekly working meetings with catalogers and data scientists from across the United States, New Zealand, Greece, Scotland, and the Netherlands